 place.
 The injury must be “compensable.”
 Your hurt feelings or a minor bruise that requires no medical attention are not enough for a personal injury lawsuit.
 However, if you require medical care or time off work for recuperation, the person whose negligence caused the accident can be required to pay compensation for those losses.
 Non-economic impacts of an injury–pain and suffering, loss of consortium– may also be compensable, but they are generally awarded in conjunction with a settlement or judgment for a compensable physical injury or wrongful death.

 If you were hurt in an accident and think someone else may have been responsible for your injury, contact our offices for a free consultation and evaluation of your claim.
-Call (405) 514-1274 today or submit the online case review form found at Oklahoma-Personal-Injury-Attorneys.com.
+Call (405) 514-1274 today or submit the online case review form found at Oklahoma-criminal-defense.com.